 I don't blame myself for missing signs or signals in past relationships gone wrong.
 It wouldn't matter.
 Love, lust, and intense devotion create blinders that go well beyond the scope of rational thinking.
 We need this defect to an extent, in order to put up with one another's inherent imperfections.

 Something grew out of the mud of my worst break up, and others that came after.
 Today what I crave more than anything in my relationships is clarity.
-The only real currency is time, and as such, wasting it would be tantamount to wasting the rarity of my existence.
+The only real currency is time, and as such, wasting it is tantamount to wasting the rarity of my existence.

 Perhaps the most important skill we can develop (and gift we can give) as we trudge forward in our quest for gravity defying, soulmate love is to be as graceful as possible in letting go of what is not quite right for us.
 As Phil Cosineau wrote in the seminal book The Art of Pilgrimage, "Pass by whatever you do not love!"

 So if I may offer the most humble of advice, take your pulse constantly when you first start dating someone new.
 Your questions and concerns are divine messengers.
 State them, face them, believe that what is for you will always be for you and doesn't take convincing.
 Cultivate your ability to evade the censor inside you by practicing speaking your truth.
 That's what life is all about: cracking all the way open, saying all the real things.
 Recalling your stories vividly and owning your identity.
 Answering the mysteries of your life out loud.
 How else could anyone possibly fall in love with YOU as you are?

 Often we are dazed by lust and just really want a chance to show someone we like how much they can like us too.
 We use mirroring and coy charisma to enchant them into the idea of loving us, rather than letting them discover us authentically.
 The ache to be loved and to belong can subconsciously cause us to alter ourselves in what seem like such small ways, so as to better fit someone else.